alibaba/FederatedScope/federatedscope/vertical_fl/README.md

 In `protect_args`, you can also add `bucket_num` to accelerate the training which is similar to the hist algorithm in XGBoost.

-The above two protection method are proposed in  "FederBoost: Private Federated Learning for GBDT" and "OpBoost: A Vertical Federated Tree Boosting Framework Based on Order-Preserving Desensitization".
+The above two protection methods are proposed in  "FederBoost: Private Federated Learning for GBDT" and "OpBoost: A Vertical Federated Tree Boosting Framework Based on Order-Preserving Desensitization".

 #### For label-scattering model